virtual-cast/Zenject/README.md

 The SceneContext MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
 To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer', which declares all the dependencies and their relationships with each other.
 All dependencies that are marked as "NonLazy" are automatically created after the installers are run, which is why the Greeter class that we added above gets created on startup.
 If this doesn't make sense to you yet, keep reading!

-## <a id="injection"></a>Injection
+## Injection

-There are many different ways of declaring dependencies on the container, which are documented in the <a href="#binding">next section</a>.
+There are many different ways of declaring dependencies on the container, which are documented in the [next section](#binding).
 There are also several ways of having these dependencies injected into your classes.
 These are:

 1 - **Constructor Injection**